phase/jvmbg/README.md

-#JVMBG
+#JVM Bytecode Generator
 A JVM Bytecode Generator for compilers.

-JVMBG offers an easy-to-use API that can work with lazy or normal AOT compilers.
+JVMBG offers an easy-to-use API that can work with lazy or normal compilers.

 Here's a sample of this awesomeness (*Note: This is a major WIP and won't work as expected right now!*):
 ```java